cyclus/cyclus.github.com/source/cep/cep18.rst

     :align: center
     :scale: 50 %

-**Figure 2:** A Supplier during the RRFB Phase, where a collection of commodity supplies (as nodes) is shown.
+**Figure 2:** A Supplier during the RRFP Phase, where a collection of commodity supplies (as nodes) is shown.

 The final phase of the information gathering procedure allows consumer